matrix-construct/construct/README.md

 	* **RocksDB** (based on LevelDB) - We replace sqlite3 with a lightweight and embedded database and have furthered the mission of eliminating the need for external "IRC services"

-	* autotools, libtool, make, zlib

-## Building from git (DEVELOPER PREVIEW INSTRUCTIONS)

-	The developer preview will install charybdis in a specific directory isolated from the system.
-It will not use or install system libraries.
-It will download and build the dependencies from the submodules we have pinned here and build them the way we have configured.
-Charybdis should be executed using those builds.
-You may need to set the `LD_LIBRARY_PATH` to the built libraries.
-None of this will be required when released.
+	* *Build dependencies:* gnu++14 compiler, automake, autoconf, autoconf2.13, autoconf-archive,
+	libtool, shtool

+	* *Other dependencies:* OpenSSL, zlib, snappy (for rocksdb)

+### Installation

+#### Downloading Charybdis

 	* `git clone https://github.com/charybdis-ircd/charybdis`
 	* `cd charybdis`
 	* `git checkout 5`
 		- Verify you have the latest source tree and **are on the Matrix branch**.

+#### Building from git (production)

+	* `./autogen.sh`
+	* `./configure`
+	* `make`
+	* `sudo make install`

+#### Building from git (DEVELOPER PREVIEW INSTRUCTIONS)

+	The developer preview will install charybdis in a specific directory isolated from the system.
+It will not install and avoid using system libraries.
+Instead it will download and build the dependencies from the submodules we have pinned here and build them the way we have configured.
+Charybdis should be executed using those builds.
+You may need to set the `LD_LIBRARY_PATH` to the built libraries.
+This is not required for release.

 	* `./autogen.sh`
 	* `mkdir build`